 a) Standing upright with a straight torso, hold the straight bar pulley in front of you with a shoulder-width, overhand grip with palms facing down.

 b) Keeping elbows close to the torso and upper arms straight, breathe out as you curl the bar towards your head, contracting your biceps to land at shoulder level (only moving your forearms).

 c) Hold the contraction for 1-2 seconds, whilst squeezing the muscles.

 d) Gradually release the bar, lowering the weight in a slow tempo over a duration of 3-4 seconds.
 Repeat.

 Sets and Reps: 5 x 12-15 reps

-Traditional curls are done with the palms facing forwards – hammer curls consist of the palms face inwards towards the torso and remain this way for the entirety of the movement.
+Traditional curls are done with the palms facing forwards, whereas hammer curls consist of the palms facing inwards, towards the torso, and remaining this way for the entirety of the movement.

-This exercise is effective simply because you can use a lot more weight than a standard dumbbell curl which will help to overload the biceps; rhe brachioradialis, a muscle in the forearm, becomes activated during this exercise in addition to the biceps, essentially having two muscles perform the movement.
+This exercise is effective simply because you can use a lot more weight than a standard dumbbell curl which will help to overload the biceps.
+The brachioradialis, a muscle in the forearm, becomes activated during this exercise in addition to the biceps, so you essentially having two muscles perform the movement.

-a) Standing upright, (tighten your core to help keep your back straight) hold a dumbbell in each hand, aligning your arms with your torso with palms facing inwards.
+a) Standing upright, tighten your core to help keep your back straight and hold a dumbbell in each hand, aligning your arms with your torso with palms facing inwards.

 b) Keeping your upper arm next to your torso, breathe out whilst contracting the biceps to curl the dumbbell(s) forward until fully contracted and reaching shoulder level.
 Squeeze for a moment whilst contracted.
 Again, for this move, only move your forearm to keep full concentration on the biceps.